 This report presents information on the medical education pipeline in the state of Texas.
-This report also identifies the potential impact that changes in the medical education system would have on the supply of physicians in primary care and psychiatry specialties in the state.
+This report also identifies the potential impact that changes in the medical education system would have on the supply of physicians in Primary Care and Psychiatry specialties in the state.

-Projected deficits vary greatly based on specialty, meaning the number of additional medical education slots needed to meet projected needs vary, as well.
-For example, based on the medical education pipeline as it currently stands, the GME slots would have to increase for all primary care physician specialties.
-Whereas obstetrics and gynecology would require a yearly increase of 13 additional new resident slots, general internal medicine would require a yearly increase of 70 additional new resident slots to overcome the projected deficit.
-Meanwhile, to overcome the projected deficit in psychiatry, the specialty would require a yearly increase of 31 additional new resident slots.
+Projected deficits vary greatly based on specialty, meaning the number of additional medical education positions needed to meet projected needs vary, as well.
+For example, based on the medical education pipeline as it currently stands, the GME positions would have to increase for all PCP specialties.
+Whereas Obstetrics and Gynecology would require a yearly increase of 13 additional new resident positions, General Internal Medicine would require a yearly increase of 70 additional new resident positions to overcome the projected deficit.
+Meanwhile, to overcome the projected deficit in Psychiatry, the specialty would require a yearly increase of 31 additional new resident positions.

-Current Texas Higher Education Coordinating Board projections in medical school enrollment and resident slots indicate the state's GME system will not create a supply of physicians that can meet projected demand.
+Current projections in medical school enrollment and resident positions by the Texas Higher Education Coordinating Board indicate that the state's GME system will not create a supply of physicians that can meet projected demand.
 The different scenarios demonstrate a need to increase both UME and GME enrollment, as well as a need for physician recruitment strategies beyond the medical education system in Texas.
-Such strategies may include approaches to incentivize physicians moving to Texas to practice, and they may also specifically target those specialties with the largest projected deficits.

-Unless corrective measures are taken, the shortage of physicians in Texas will persist beyond 2032.
+Unless corrective measures are taken, the shortage of physicians in Texas may persist beyond 2032.
 As the legislature continues to analyze the shortage of physicians in the state, DSHS will continue to work with stakeholders to ensure accurate and consistent understanding of the shortages facing Texas today and in the future.

-Appendix A. List of Acronyms
+List of Acronyms

 Acronym Full Name

-AAMC American Association of Medical Colleges

-рене Toxas Dopartment of State Health Services
+DSHS Texas Department of State Health Services

-0505

-FTE Full-time Equivalent
+FTE Full-time equivalent

 GME Graduate Medical Education

 HPRC Health Professions Resource Center

 РСР Primary Care Physician

 UME Undergraduate Medical Education

-Appendix B. Physician Specialties and Education
+Appendix A. Physician Specialties and Education